-We provide 16 supported housing flats for clients referred to us by the local NHS mental health team.
+We provide 16 supported housing flats for individuals referred to us by the local NHS mental health team.

-The support is tailored for each service user and the ultimate goal is to help clients manage their accommodation and assist them with re-integration back into mainstream housing.
+The support is tailored for each person and the ultimate goal is to help individuals manage their accommodation and assist them with re-integration back into mainstream housing.

 We also offer a floating support service.
 This is designed to help those already living in their own homes receive assistance with day-to-day tasks and activities.

 Our philosophy is to work in innovative, flexible, dynamic ways with our partners, staff and clients.
 We do this by building relationships founded on trust, mutual respect and common interest so that together we can make recovery a reality.

 We provide fully furnished one bedroom flats to people whose ability to live completely independently has been diminished through their mental health problems.

 We offer support, advice and guidance to re-establish living skills and access the community through a range of activities and to access main stream housing.

 We help individuals establish and re-establish key relationships.